leeju09/belly-button-challenge/README.md

 # Resources

 Materials that helped me complete this challenge are in-class activities, further reading and helpful links that was provided in module 14.
-I also used xpert learning assistant, plotly,  and d3 library.
+I also used xpert learning assistant, plotly, d3 library and belly-button-biodiversity-NC State University.